software-assignments-spring2021/git-workflow-practice-alifafaruk/README.md

 It is interesting to see how software development can be used for social good.
 Creating a bot that tracks vaccine availability will end up helping a lot of New York State residents.
 It made me think of other ways tech can be used for social good initiatives, like creating activist toolkit websites.

 It is also interesting to see the lack of technological advancements on the part of the government.
 Technology is needed in today's society to transfer information to the public.
 Government websites do not provide adequate information regarding vaccine availability and are ineffective.

+### Adam Ethan's Comment
+I agree with how difficult it is to find information on government websites.
+I am surprised that the NYC government hasn't created an easily accessible scheduling website yet.
+The importance of software development and open-source projects has surged throughout the pandemic.